 My Path to Being an Awesome Leader

 I am Niko and I am a Life Scout in the Cherokee Area Council, John Ross District of the Boy Scouts of America.
-I am a leader in training through my involvement with Troop 224 as the Assistant Senior Patrol Leader, as well as the OA Unit Representative.
+I am a leader in training through my involvement with Troop 224 as the Senior Patrol Leader.
 I am involved in our high adventure program with Crew 2024, and hold the Secretary position of responsibility.

 I help to lead the council Venturing program in my position of Vice President of Communications in the VOA.

 Additionally, I am involved in leadership with the Boy Scouts of America National Honor Society, the Order of The Arrow.
-In our district Lodge, Talidandaganu’, I hold the position of Chapter Chief for the John Ross District.
+In our district Lodge, Talidandaganu’, I hold the position of Vice Chief.